I have had a problem with time-contamination. Intrusive thoughts coming at the wrong time and subsequently ruining that day, month or year.

 What if a bad thought is my first thought in the year 2000?
 This isn’t just a whole day it would ruin, it could ruin the whole year.

 Every day would be contaminated.
 Every special occasion, every family trip.

-I would have to wait another twelve months just to rectify the mistake, making sure a good thought is my first on New Years Day, 2001.
+I would have to wait another twelve months just to rectify the mistake, making sure a good thought is my first one on New Years Day, 2001.

 But I have to wait until 2010 to start over in a new decade, and I won’t see another century.

 It was not worth thinking about.
 If my very first thought in this new year was one of a family member being harmed, will my life be ruined?
 I don’t have a time machine to go back and change it, will I just have to live with the guilt forever?

 In all honesty, I cannot remember what that midnight thought was.
 Either good thoughts won, or enough time has passed for me to be able to forget the intrusive thought that I feared would haunt me forever.

 I have a very clear memory of the times an intrusive thought has ruined something, so I do believe I was able to push bad thoughts away after midnight in 2000.
 It sticks with me.

 It got to the point where I wasn’t just worried about a bad thought on New Years Eve, but if I was awake on any day up til midnight, I would have to have a good thought after midnight.

 If I was asleep, it would have to be the first thought when I wake up.